ShoesForClues/eztask/README.md

   also prevent you from accessing the parent thread's libraries.

-  NOTE: Any child threads or callback attachments made within a thread will prevent the thread from being deleted even when the coroutine is dead.
-However, calling the delete() methods will delete all child threads and detach any callbacks.
+  NOTE: Any child threads or callback attachments made within a thread will prevent the thread from being automatically deleted once the coroutine is killed.
+However, calling the delete() methods will force all child threads to be deleted and detach all callbacks.
   ]]

   local render_callback=render:attach(function()